Did you miss a session from GamesBeat Summit 2022? All sessions are available to stream now. Watch now.

-Bear with me on this column, because I’m angry, and I’d like to make a reasoned argument that the game industry can do something about the cause of the moment — #StopAsianHate.
-Moments like these are opportunities, because someone is probably listening.
+Bear with me in this column because I’m angry and I’d like to make a reasoned argument that the game industry can do something about the cause of the moment — #StopAsianHate.
+Moments like these are opportunities because someone is probably listening.

-It has always been easy to pick on Asian Americans and Pacific Islanders because we are such a small part of the population in the U.S. Haters can think of us as “others,” or people who are out of sight, not easily understood, easily stereotyped, and less than fully human.
+It has always been easy to pick on Asian Americans and Pacific Islanders because we are such a small part of the U.S. population.
+Haters can think of us as “others,” or people who are out of sight, not well understood, easily stereotyped, and less than fully human.
 (For more on that last claim, check out the book War Without Mercy: Race and Power in the Pacific War by John Dower.)

-The thing that all minority groups share is that we never have enough people to protect us when things get bad.
+The thing all minority groups share is that we never have enough people to protect us when things get bad.
 We couldn’t stop the internment of 110,000 Japanese Americans — including my father and many members of my extended family — in incarceration camps in World War II.
-Last week others protested the “cancel culture” that got six books by the beloved Dr. Seuss pushed out of publication.
-I tried to remind people on Facebook that Seuss was initially for the internment, and he created some racist images that stirred hate against Japanese Americans.
+Last week, others protested the “cancel culture” that got six books by the beloved Dr. Seuss pushed out of publication.
+I tried to remind people on Facebook that Seuss was initially in favor of the internment, and he created some racist images that stirred hate against Japanese Americans.
 Later on, he apologized.
-In the children’s book, Horton Hears a Who, he wrote a dedication to a Japanese friend.
-The book’s refrain is, “A person is a person no matter how small.”
+In the children’s book Horton Hears a Who, he wrote a dedication to a Japanese friend.
+The book’s refrain is, “A person is a person, no matter how small.”

 This week, things got bad again.
-A man in Georgia killed eight people at three spas, where six of the victims were Asian women.
-While the true motivation behind the killings isn’t known, it was part of a disturbing trend.
+A man in Georgia killed eight people at three spas, and six of the victims were Asian women.
+While the true motivation behind the killings isn’t known, they were part of a disturbing trend.
 Activist group Stop AAPI Hate reported this week that it has received 3,795 reports of hate incidents against Asian Americans and Pacific Islanders during the past year.

-I recall in the 1990s, when I worked at the Los Angeles Times, we were about 3% of the population — too small to be included in polls that broke out the opinions of populations that included Latinx, Blacks, and whites.
-I complained about this, and the pollster and editor explained that not enough Asian Americans responded to be statistically significant.
-I felt that they could find the Asian American responses if only they were willing to spend more money on their polls.
+I recall when I worked at the Los Angeles Times in the 1990s we were about 3% of the population — too small to be included in polls that broke out the opinions of Latinx, Black, and white populations.
+I complained about this, and the pollster and editor explained that not enough Asian Americans had responded to be statistically significant.
+I felt the pollsters could find Asian American responses if someone was willing to spend more money.
 But the net result was that we were invisible.

-The question arises.
-Is it better to be invisible or better to be viewed as a model minority?
+The question arises: Is it better to be invisible or to be viewed as a model minority?
 The answer, of course, is that it is better to be viewed as individual people.

 I grew up stereotypically quiet.
 I would physically shake and have to steady myself before I spoke up in class.
-It took me years to find my voice, and to realize that I was more at home in an English literature or journalism class than I was in business, engineering, or science classes.
-Years later, I found some solace in the book Quiet: The Power of Introverts in a World That Can’t Stop Talking.
+It took me years to find my voice and to realize that I was more at home in an English literature or journalism class than I was in business, engineering, or science courses.
+Years later, I found some solace in Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking.

-And so I understood the urge older generations of Asian Americans had to be quiet.
+And so I understood the urge in older generations of Asian Americans to be quiet.
 To comply.
-To not talk about it when they were victimized, harassed, bullied, or looked over.
-The Japanese have a phrase, shikata ga nai, or “it cannot be helped.”
-And deru kui wa utareru, or “the nail that sticks up gets hammered down.”
+To not talk about it when they were victimized, harassed, bullied, or passed over.
+The Japanese have a phrase shikata ga nai or “it cannot be helped.”
+Another phrase, deru kui wa utareru translates to “the nail that sticks up gets hammered down.”
 But newer generations said to hell with that.
-They fought for our rights, vetoed victimhood, and got us an apology from the U.S. government for the wartime incarceration.
+They fought for our rights, vetoed victimhood, and got the U.S. government to apologize to us for the wartime incarceration of Japanese Americans.

 At this time, I’m heartened to see people speaking out.
-Jeremy Lin, the NBA basketball player, and actress Olivia Munn have done admirable jobs speaking out against the hate and giving the mainstream faces and voices to listen to.
-And I was inspired by Ashlyn So, a 13-year-old middle school student who organized a march against hate in San Mateo, California, a few weeks ago.
-My wife and I attended that march, and it was good to see hundreds of people march together — including non-Asian people — against anti-Asian hate.
+NBA basketball player Jeremy Lin and actress Olivia Munn have done admirable jobs of speaking out against the hate.
+And I was inspired by Ashlyn So, a 13-year-old middle school student who organized a march against hate in San Mateo, California a few weeks ago.
+My wife and I attended that demonstration, and it was good to see hundreds of people — including non-Asian people — marching together against anti-Asian hate.

 As a company based in Japan, the recent rise in anti-Asian hate has truly hit home for our employees.